willkill07/RAJA/docs/sphinx/dev_guide/index.rst

 =========================================================

-This guide describes key aspects of the RAJA development process and provides a basic set of codingg guidelines for RAJA.
-The intent is that all RAJA code is written following some core practices to ensure that RAJA code is developed consistently, easily understood, tested and documented well, and robust.
-Folks who contribute to RAJA should be aware of and follow these guidelines.
+This guide describes key aspects of the RAJA development process and provides a basic set of coding guidelines for RAJA.
+The guide is useful for RAJA core developers and contributors and for "on-boarding" new team members and contributors.
+The aim is that all RAJA code is developed following similar practices to ensure that it is developed consistently, easily understood and used, tested and documented well, and robust.
+Anyone who contributes to RAJA should be aware of and follow these guidelines.

-The guidelines are not meant to be static, but rather to evolve with the project and improved as needed.
-Changes should be agreed to by the core developers and based on their collective professional judgment.
+The guidelines are not meant to be static, but rather to evolve with project needs and improved when there are better ways of doing things.
-Also, the benefits of uniformity should be balanced with allowances for individual stylistic preferences, which may be preferable in certain circumstances.
+Changes should be agreed to by the core developers after assessing their merits based on the teams collective professional judgment.
+Also, the benefits of uniformity should be balanced with allowances for individual stylistic preferences, which may be preferable in certain situations.
 When changes are made, these guidelines should be updated accordingly.

 **Contents:**